 At the end of 2005 and 2010, the Investment Adviser Association conducted a membership satisfaction survey.
 IAA members may download the report for a full description of the Survey's methodology, findings, and data.

-Find out how you can join the more than 600 SEC-registered firms that are members of the IAA and start accessing our full range of advocacy, compliance and educational resources.
+Find out how you can join the IAA and start accessing our full range of advocacy, compliance, and educational resources.